-According to the CSS, significant efforts within EU chemicals legislation have focused on reducing citizen exposure to carcinogenic substances, facilitated in part by a preventive legislation approach across and implementation of GARM.
+According to the CSS, significant efforts within EU chemicals legislation have focused on reducing citizen exposure to carcinogenic substances, facilitated in part by a preventive legislation and approach across the implementation of GARM.
 In the EU legislative framework, GARM acts as an automatic trigger for predefined risk management measures, such as packaging requirements, restrictions or bans, based on a chemical's hazardous properties and generic considerations of exposure, particularly in products intended for children or with widespread use48.